Particular/docs.particular.net/samples/sqltransport/startup-purge-behavior/sample.md

 ## Code walk-through

-When the endpoint starts up, it runs all `INeedInitialization` instances.
+When the endpoint starts up, it runs all startup task instances.
 In this sample, the `TruncateTableAtStartup` class is used to truncate the table if it exists at startup.

 snippet: TruncateTableAtStartup